dotnet/docs-aspire/docs/deployment/azure/custom-bicep-templates.md

     .WithEnvironment("STORAGE_ENDPOINT", endpoint);
 ```

 If an output is considered a secret, meaning it should not be exposed in logs or other places, you can treat it as a secret by calling the <xref:Aspire.Hosting.AzureBicepResourceExtensions.GetSecretOutput%2A>.
-This is an output that is written to a keyvault using the `"keyVaultName"` convention.
+This is an output that is written to a Azure Key Vault using the `"keyVaultName"` convention.

 For more information, see [Bicep outputs](/azure/azure-resource-manager/bicep/outputs).